mit212/lab4_2025/README.md

 Clone this repository.
 Open `src/matlab/MotorModel.mlx` in MATLAB and follow along the guided tutorial to find the nominal controller gains for the motors.

+You can find information about the motor here: https://www.gobilda.com/modern-robotics-12vdc-motor/

 ## 2 Validate Hardware Setup
 Estimated time of completion: 10 min